Where we fund

 Proposals that support individuals can be accepted under this theme.
 However, if you are an individual wanting to make an application, we ask that you apply for funding through a City-based constituted group or organisation, residents association or a charity who will be able to support and countersign your application and thus have “ownership” of the project.

-Should you be a resident on one of City Corporation's Housing Estates and would like to consider establishing a Residents Association (should there not be one already operating in your area), you should contact your local Estates Manager, who will be able to provide you all the necessary advice and guidance on how to proceed.
-Their contact details can be found on the website.
+Should you be a resident on one of City Corporation's Housing Estates and would like to consider establishing a Residents Association (should there not be one already operating in your area), you should contact your local Resident Services Officer, who will be able to provide you all the necessary advice and guidance on how to proceed.
+Their contact details can be found on your estate page on the website, or you can contact the Resident Involvement team directly.

 Your local Council for Voluntary Service would be able to provide you advice and guidance in constituting any other type of organisation.